alanstevens/KickAssVim/README.md

 ## Windows:

-All commands should be run in an administrator console.
+All commands should be run in an administrator shell.
 You will need to restart your shell for new paths to take effect.

 ### Prerequisites